More than $50k raised for locked out Kawerau workers

 CTU president Richard Wagstaff said the level of support was overwhelming.

-"New Zealanders from across the country are standing together to support workers being unfairly treated.
+"New Zealanders from across the country are standing together to support workers being unfairly treated," he said in his view via a media statement.

 "This money will help feed the families of the people who have been locked out.
 It will keep the heaters on, and the bills paid."